aradhana14nov/MariaDB-Operator-Playground/tutorials/monitoring.md

 1. Install Prometheus Operator and Deploy Prometheus Instance and ServiceMonitor

-2. Install Grafana Operator and Deploy Grafana, Grafana Data Source and Grafana Dashboard
+2. Install Grafana Operator and Deploy Grafana Server Instance and Grafana Data-Source

 If above prerequisites are already fullfilled, you can proceed with Step2 and Step4.

 Else proceed as follows:

-### Step 1: Install Prometheus operator and Deploy Prometheus and InstanceServiceMonitor :
+### Step 1: Install Prometheus operator and Deploy Prometheus Instance and ServiceMonitor :

  Please go to Prometheus operator tutorial.

-### Step 2: Verify prometheus monitoring deployment :
+### Step 2: Verify prometheus monitoring metrics :

 Verify metrics are present at [http://##DNS.ip##:30100](http://##DNS.ip##:30100/)

-### Step 3: Install Grafana Operator and Deploy Grafana ServerGr and Gafana Data Source:
+### Step 3: Install Grafana Operator and Deploy Grafana Server and Gafana Data-Source:

 Please go to Grafana Operator tutorial